2011–12 FC Basel season: FC Basel Holding AG

 The FC Basel Holding AG (Holding) owns 75% of the club FC Basel (FC Basel 1893 AG) and the other 25% is owned by the club and its members.
 Chairwoman of the Holding was Gisela Oeri.
 She owned 91.96% of the Holding's shares.
-The other 8,04% of the shares were owned by a group of investors, these being Manor AG, J. Safra Sarasin, Novasearch AG, MCH Group AG and Weitnauer Holding AG.
-As chairwoman of the holding Ms Oeri was also chairwoman of the club.
-At the AGM Oeri announced that she was stepping down from her position of presiding the club.
+The other 8.04% of the shares were owned by a group of investors, these being Manor AG, J. Safra Sarasin, Novasearch AG, MCH Group AG and Weitnauer Holding AG.
+As chairwoman of the holding, Oeri was also chairwoman of the club.
+At the AGM, Oeri announced that she was stepping down from her position of presiding the club.
 She handed her shares over to her vice chairman Bernhard Heusler, the finance chief Stephan Werthmüller and Sportdirector Georg Heitz.

 Club management

-To the beginning of the season the club's board of directors remained in the same constellation as in the previous season.
+In the beginning of the season, the club's board of directors remained unchanged from the previous season.
 Then at the club's Extraordinary General Assembly on 16 January 2012 the 601 attending members confirmed these three directors in their positions and Adrian Knup joined them to become new vice chairman.
 They also appointed Oeri as honorary president.